Looking for lunch box ideas? Look no further than this post featuring lots of lunch in a box ingredients!

 Every so often I get requests for lunchbox ideas from those of you who eat your lunches anywhere but home.
 I refer people to search for posts from “Spring 2010 when I packed my lunch everyday for my internship.”
 I realize that is a vague response because those posts are hard to find!
-So here is a post summarizing my favorite lunchbox contents – all real examples from my working and on-campus days.
+So here is a post summarizing my favorite lunch box ideas for adults – all real examples from my working and on-campus days.

-When packing lunches, I aim for the following:
+When packing lunches, I aim for the following nutrition information stats:

 - A balance of protein, carbohydrates and fats (I will still feel hungry if one of these is missing)